High-energy properties of the graviton scattering in quadratic gravity: Canonical quantization

 The form of the second-order action \eq{ga5} for $H_{\mu\nu}$ is the same as that for the linearized graviton in Einstein gravity, that is a masslass spin-2 mode, and thus the same asymptotic states as those in Einstein gravity are obtained,

 where $p_0:=\sqrt{{\bm p}^2}$ and the sum is computed over all elements of a basis of asymptotic states.
-The same as in Einstein gravity, the number of independent components for massless graviton $H_{\mu\nu}$ is two and they correspond to $\e_{\mu\nu}^{(2,a)}$ and $\e_{\mu\nu}^{(2,b)}$ in Eqs.\eq{tildee} given in Appendix~\ref{mq}. $\sigma$ in Eq.\eqref{2acH} represents two helicity states.
+The same as in Einstein gravity, the number of independent components for massless graviton $H_{\mu\nu}$ is two. $\sigma$ in Eq.\eqref{2acH} represents two helicity states.

+There are a few different conventions of defining graviton polarization.
+Berends and Gastmans use $\sigma=+2, -2$ as basis elements~\cite{Berends:1974gk}.
+We use those constructed from the vector elements~\cite{Abe:2020ikj,Aubert:2003je}, given in Eqs.\eq{tildee} of Appendix~\ref{mq}.

 The second-order action \eq{ga5} for $I_{\mu\nu}$ is that for massive graviton~\cite{Fierz:1939ix} but with the negative sign.
 The mass term does not have Fierz-Pauli form unless $3\alpha+\beta\neq 0$.
 Therefore, this massive graviton generically includes not only spin-$2$ but also spin-$0$ (scalar) degrees of freedom.
 Because of the over all negative sign of the action, the massive spin-$2$ graviton gives negative norm states, while the positive-norm spin-$0$ graviton appears.
 The way of quantization is shown in Appendix \ref{mq}, and the result is